janihur/bal-game-of-life/README.md

 Changes compared to version A4:

-* Default grid size increased to 9x9 and default seed changed.
+* Grid size increased to 9x9 and default seed changed.
 * Added an option to start with a random seed.
 Every first generation cell has 30% chance to be alive.
 * Added an option to load the first generation from a file.
 Note that the grid size have to be 9x9.
 You can load files created with `--saveprefix` option.
 * Added an option to save generations to files.